Edward Shrimpton

 • Marriage (2): Ann Keys Convict 3Rd Fleet on 24 Jun 1792 in St Johns C of E, Parramatta, Sydney, NSW Australia

-• Died: Jul 1827, Wilberforce, County of Cumberland, NSW Australia about age 65
+• Died: Jul 1827, Wilberforce, County of Cumberland, NSW Australia aged about 65

 • Buried: 12 Jul 1827, Wilberforce, County of Cumberland, NSW Australia